Is Business Insurance The Same As Personal Insurance?

 • Personal insurance typically covers individuals’ health, home, and personal belongings.

-• It is important for business owners to have separate insurance policies to protect their business and personal assets.
+• Business owners must have separate insurance policies to protect their business and personal assets.

 Frequently Asked Questions